sunnyygautam/devops-cicd-production/README.md

 save and quit

-git add Dockerfile
+_git add Dockerfile_

-git commit -m "Test"
+_git commit -m "Test"_

-git push origin main
+_git push origin main_

-Note: If its asks for username and password, then follow the following steps:
+Note: If it is asking for the username and password, then follow the following steps:

-git remote remove origin
+_git remote remove origin_

-git remote add origin git@gitlab.com:bhavukm/cicdnew-2.git
+_git remote add origin git@gitlab.com:bhavukm/cicdnew.git_

-git push origin main
+_git push origin main_

 Check on https://gitlab.com if the pipeline ran successfully